wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

 - "button" is interchangeable with "link"
 - "click" is interchangeable with the "tap" action on touch-screen devices

 The use of a control implies that the control itself can be seen, and that the specified effect of its use also occurs.
 For example, "Click on the red button to see the green box" implies that a red button can be seen, and can be clicked on, and that clicking on that red button causes a green box to become visible.
-If the control cannot be seen, or clicked on, or if no green box becomes visible after clicking on it, then it does not pass that QA.
+If the control cannot be seen, or clicked on, or if no green box becomes visible after clicking on it, then that feature is deemed to have failed QA (and the issue should be noted).

 For the compatible platforms, the following features of the specified release have been verified.